SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/adding-form.md

 ---
-title: Adding a Form to a Simple Page
+title: Adding Form to a Simple Page
 ---

-This page will explain how to add new form to a simple page:
+This page explains how to add a form to a simple page.

+#Procedure

+To add a form to a simple page:

-- Create JSON form definition for a new form
+- Create JSON form definition for a new form.
 - In impex file create YFormDefinition definition with a reference to newly created JSON definition

     ```typescript